MarcVana/LendingClub-Classification-Task-with-TensorBoard/README.md

 -
 The aim is to classify a new borrower whether they are going to pay back their loan or not.

-The dataset has 396k entries.
+The dataset has 396k entries and a lot fo feature engineering can be made on it.